-She has a Politics and Sociology degree from Leeds University and apprenticed with M & Em Dance Company in Leeds before deciding to pursue Contemporary dance training at Laban and The Place, graduating with a postgraduate diploma in 2011, and where she is currently completing her MA.
-She then joined Upswing circus in London as an apprentice before deciding to pursue a career in dance.
+She has a Politics and Sociology degree from Leeds University and apprenticed with M & Em Dance Company in Leeds before deciding to pursue Contemporary dance training at Laban and The London School of Contemporary Dance, graduating with an MA in dance.
+She joined Upswing circus in London as an apprentice before deciding to pursue a career in dance.
 She has since trained internationally in Cuba, Brazil and USA including The Graham school- New York, La Ena- Havana, Deborah Colker- Rio De Janeiro and Funceb- Salvador da Bahia.

 As an independent performer, Ella Mesma has danced with acclaimed Sadler’s Wells associate Russell Maliphant Company, Robby Graham (Movement Director for Marianne Elliott’s acclaimed production of Angels in America at the National Theatre), Professional cast of the Olympics Opening Ceremony, poet laureate Warsan Shire and in 2017 was commissioned to make a dance film with Forward Prize winner Mona Arshi.

 In 2011-2013 Ella Mesma also studied yoga which informs her teaching and choreographic work along with a diverse range of techniques including contemporary dance, contact work from partner dances, breaking, afro-latin and focloric dances, capoeira and aerial dance.
 Since 2011 she has collaborated closely with lighting designer Ciaran Cunningham, when she formed Ella Mesma Company.